-Top 7 Issues You Must Consider Before Filing A Divorce In PA
+Top 7 Issues You Must Consider Before Filing for a Divorce In Pennsylvania

 1. Think about your children before filing a divorce in PA

-2. How long does a Pennsylvania divorce take?
+2. How long does a divorce take in PA?

 Like most things in life, there are advantages and disadvantages to being first.
 Filing for divorce is no exception.
 The first party to initiate the divorce will presumably have time beforehand to obtain the proper legal representation, as well as the necessary documents.
 It can also stop your spouse from hiding money or assets before the break-up.
 Conversely, the individual who petitions for divorce first might have to pay the filing fees and possibly more to retain legal assistance to gather proper information in order to file for divorce.
 Every situation is unique, and these pros and cons should not stop you if you truly feel like filing for divorce is your best option.
 Speaking to an experienced divorce attorney can help you understand the steps you should take for the most favourable outcome.